If you’re planning an international trip, making sure you have the right cell phone plan can help you reduce the cost.

 Using your phone internationally is easier now than it ever has been.
 There are free Wi-Fi hotspots all over the world and free communication apps that make it easy to stay connected.
 Plus, many phone plans now include international features.

-If you’re a frequent traveler, consider a plan from Google Fi.
-Flexible offers unlimited calls and texts beginning at $20 per month for one line and it works in 200+ destinations.
+If you’re a frequent traveler, consider a plan from Google Fi Wireless.
+Their Flexible plan offers unlimited calls and texts beginning at $20 per month for one line and it works in 200+ destinations.
 T-Mobile offers a few different unlimited plans, and each includes international features.
 Magenta is an affordable option that includes unlimited texting and slowed data for $70 per month for one line.
 Magenta Max offers unlimited international data that’s twice the speed for $85 monthly.
-Finally, AT&T’s Unlimited Starter plan is a great option to consider at $65 per month for one line.
-AT&T offers an international day pass for $10 per day that works in more than 210 destinations.
+Finally, Verizon’s Unlimited Welcome plan is a great option to consider at $65 per month for one line.
+Verizon offers a three-day international day pass for $10/month that works in more than 210 destinations.

 For even more options, be sure to read our guide on the best cell phone plans and deals available now.
 If you do decide to switch to a new phone plan, be sure to check out this guide that we put together to take you step-by-step through the process.